The Phoenician Scheme: Plot

 In a last-ditch attempt to avoid asking Nubar for help, Korda offers to marry his cousin Hilda, an heiress to the Korda armaments fortune.
 She accepts his proposal but refuses to increase her investment.
-On the flight back home, saboteurs destroy Korda's plane.
-The wreckage reveals evidence that Bjørn is a spy working for Excalibur's consortium.
-However, he agrees to switch sides, as he has fallen in love with Liesl.
-Korda explains to Liesl that their family has been dysfunctional for generations.
-Disturbed, Liesl resolves to quit the family business and return to the Church.
-A group of guerillas rescue the party and take them home, where Liesl's mother superior dismisses her from the order, explaining that she is too materialistic for the religious life.
+Korda's plane is destroyed by saboteurs on the way home, and in the aftermath Bjørn is unmasked as a spy working for the government consortium.
+However, having fallen in love with Liesl, Bjørn agrees to switch sides.
+Liesl resolves to return to the convent, but her mother superior dismisses her, explaining that she is not cut out for religious life.

-Korda's investors gather at the Desert Oasis Palace hotel to witness a presentation of his scheme.
-Korda, Liesl, and Bjørn finally meet with Nubar, who announces that he is withdrawing his entire investment.
-Nubar denies being Liesl's real father and reveals that he was the one trying to kill Korda all along, reasoning that life is a game of "who could lick whom".
-Nubar tries to kill Korda in a brawl, but Korda defeats him.
+Korda, Liesl, and Bjørn finally meet with Nubar, who denies being Liesl's real father and announces that he is withdrawing his entire investment.
+Having failed to meet the budget shortfall, Korda throws his entire personal fortune into the Phoenician scheme, reasoning that finishing a worthy project will give his life meaning.
+He also decides to pay his workers and convert to Catholicism.
+The investors gather at the Desert Oasis Palace hotel to witness a presentation of the scheme.
+Nubar returns, reveals that he was behind the attempts on Korda's life over a long-held grudge, and tries to personally murder Korda.
+Korda fatally wounds him before he blows himself up with a grenade.

-Korda decides to change his ways: he converts to Catholicism, pays his workers, and throws his entire fortune into completing the Phoenician scheme, reasoning that finishing a worthy project will give his life meaning.
-Although he is bankrupted, Liesl is impressed and agrees to accept him as her father.
+Liesl reconciles with a bankrupted Korda and agrees to accept him as her father.
 The two retire to a simpler life running a small bistro.
 Hilda has her brief marriage to Korda annulled and gives back her wedding ring.
 Korda loans the ring to Bjørn, who proposes to Liesl; she accepts.
-At the end of the day, Liesl and Korda play cards together as a family.
+At the end of the working day, Liesl and Korda play cards together as a family.

 Cast

-Other actors in the film include Donald Sumpter as the US government chairman, Scott Shepherd as a field reporter, Karl Markovics as a hermit, Tonio Arango as the desert assassin, and Stéphane Bak and Aysha Joy Samuel as Radical Freedom militants.
+Other actors in the film include Scott Shepherd as a field reporter, Donald Sumpter as the US government chairman, Tonio Arango as the desert assassin, Stéphane Bak and Aysha Joy Samuel as Radical Freedom militants, and Karl Markovics as a hermit.